Over the past few weeks, a theme in my client sessions has been self-sabotage.

 Meaningful self-care gives you energy and inspiration; it is something I now see as important as eating and sleeping.

 You would never go on a road trip without putting gas in your tank, right?
 So taking the time to give yourself energy and inspiration is like putting the gas you need in your tank.
+In the Self-Care Worksheet, you can determine what types of self-care fill your tank and give you the energy to live your best life.

 Whenever anything seems hard, my go-to is energy work.
 As I nurture myself with it, I always feel better and am able to be more efficient afterward.